ISO 26262 Training course modules

 Training Hardware Safety Analysis - FMEDA according to ISO 26262

-Our ISO 26262 Module 6 "Hardware Safety Analysis - FMEDA" will give you in a full-day session the specialized knowledge of the requirements of ISO 26262 - Volume 5 for developing the FMEDA.
+Our ISO 26262 Module 6 "Hardware Safety Analysis - FMEDA" will give you in a two full-day session the specialized knowledge of the requirements of ISO 26262 - Volume 5 for developing the FMEDA.
 For safety-related hardware development the necessary requirements are presented and supplemented by means of an exercise to develop the hardware circuit.
 You will learn processes and activities which are necessary for developing the metrics.
 The module 6 is particularly intended for responsible persons of the hardware who are involved in the ISO 26262 safety lifecycle.
 At the end of the training day you have the necessary detailed knowledge for developing the hardware metrics.

 - A structured approach for conducting the FMEDA

 - Definitions and requirements of ISO 26262-5:2011 with respect to the quantitative FMEDA